• Skip to main content

 Beer Onion Gravy.
 You need this with mashed potatoes, sausages, chicken, etc. #beeroniongravy #oniongravy #alegravy #aleoniongravy #beergravy #cookingwithbeer

-Beer Onion Gravy with sage and thyme.
-So versatile.
+Beer onion gravy - a great sauce for pork and beyond.
 Use with pork chops, steak, burgers, over steamed rice, grilled chicken or mashed potatoes. #beeroniongravy #beergravy #oniongravy #cookingwithbeer

 5 from 5 votes